digitalspring/whitepaper/whitepaper.md

 Towards a 3rd party tapping the cable: Already covered by the Diffie-Hellman key exchange on the network level.

-Towards a mailbox provider: Achieved through changing ("ratcheting") the session key for each new message.
-Deriving the session key from a previous one using a one-way function achieves that if an attacker gets hold of a session key this won't give him access to past session keys (and, thus, past messages).
-We call this *backward-secure*.

 Limitations regarding large audiences